 Thank you for your interest in our program.
 Please feel free to read through the following information and contact us with questions.

 How to Arrange the Donation of Your Body: Should you decide to donate your body, please complete and mail the Anatomical Bequeathal and Cremation Authorization Forms to the address provided.
 Your information will be entered into our database.
 It is requested you keep Anatomy informed of any changes in your information.
 PLEASE FILL IN THE FORMS COMPLETELY.
 They will be returned if not completed.
+For a brochure click here to down load (Legal size paper or Letter size paper).

 It is strongly recommended that you discuss this decision with your family to better assist them with arrangements at the time of your death.
 Time is a factor and your next of kin must be in a position to act immediately following your death.